 - able to provide two forms of photo ID

 - willing to complete an application form, NZ Police vetting form and attend an interview

 - able to participate and complete seven modules of online training within seven weeks (approximately four hours per week), then 5-7 sessions (three hours) of mentoring before being signed off as a Volunteer Lifeline Counsellor.

 Lifeline provides specialist counselling via its Auckland centre and via online counselling.
 Qualified and experienced counsellors volunteer some of their time to help those who turn to Lifeline in need of counselling.
 Counsellors are well supervised and have the opportunity to work with a wide variety of clients.
 There are also opportunities for volunteer counsellors to participate in ongoing training and development.

-If you’re interested in becoming a volunteer face-to-face counsellor for Lifeline or if you have any questions in general about our services, please complete our online contact form.
+If you’re interested in becoming a volunteer face-to-face counsellor for Lifeline or you have any questions in general about our services, please complete our online contact form.